 Through the years of hard work, enjoyment of the restoration of old equipment and keeping the past alive we’ve managed to put on consecutive shows every year for the past 50+ years!
 Our shows started in October of 1962 with several of them in the snow, wind, sleet and rain, along with frozen water pumps, frozen water lines, and frozen fingers, therefore we decided to move our show to September.

 For a long time we had a show on one weekend in September, and then we had a show two weekends in September for several years.
 Anyone who has tried putting on a Steam & Thrashing Show knows how much work it takes and if you have two weekends in a row, you can plan on doubling that amount of work!
 Since then, we only have it one weekend and we thought it would be enough to demonstrate our equipment and get in some warmer weather.
 Years ago we moved the show to the weekend before Labor Day weekend (last weekend in August) and there it has remained to this day.

 Our show started out with 2 tractors, one thrasher, and a lot of fun.
-Now we’ve grown our show to include several steam tractors, dozens of antique tractors, gas engines, a sawmill, a lumber planer, a tractor pull, threshing, rock crushing, a flea market, and an actual railroad car diner (serving everything from sandwiches to full meals).
+Now we’ve grown our show to include several steam tractors, dozens of antique tractors, gas engines, a sawmill, a lumber planer, a tractor pull, threshing, rock crushing, motorcycle expo, a flea market, and a diner (serving everything from sandwiches to breakfast and full meals).
 We also have fried bread, an ice cream parlor, and a daily parade of our equipment.
 Plus, many other activities go on each day at our show.

 Hope to see you, your friends & family out this year!